 The Battle of Jutland took place between 31 May and 1 June 1916.
 The British Royal Navy’s Grand Fleet and the Imperial German Navy’s High Seas Fleet met in the North Sea area west of Denmark’s Jutland Peninsula.

-Admiral Jellicoe and Vice-Admiral Beatty led the British fleet into the Battle of Jutland, and fourteen British warships sunk during the battle are now designated as protected places under the Protection of Military Remains Act 1986.
+Admiral Jellicoe and Vice-Admiral Beatty led the British fleet into the Battle of Jutland.
+14 British warships sunk during the battle are now designated as protected places under the Protection of Military Remains Act 1986.
 These wrecks were surveyed by the Royal Navy in 2015.

 The HMS Caroline’s role in the Battle of Jutland was as part of a force intended to find the enemy fleet and report back on them.

 HMS Caroline survived the war and later became a depot ship in Belfast.
 She was decommissioned in 2011, having served as a training establishment for the Royal Naval Volunteer Reserve.

 Under the care of the National Museum of the Royal Navy, HMS Caroline is now moored at Alexandra Dock in Belfast.